VladislavSukharnikov/Humulus/README.md

 ```

 ## Parallel execution
-The package supports parallel computation of stochastic trajectories using Julia's `Distributed` standard library.
+The package supports parallel computation of stochastic trajectories using `Distributed` library.
 First, initialize the worker processes:

 ```julia
 using Distributed